united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/general/connect-with-ssh/index.md

 {{< imgproc SSH_windows_2.png Fit "800x500" >}}Password{{< /imgproc>}}

 Enter the password and press enter.
-The password is `rancher`.
+The default password of the auto setup will be `rancher`.
 You do not need to save the password, just click `No`.

 {{< imgproc SSH_windows_3.png Fit "800x500" >}}Successfully logged in via SSH{{< /imgproc>}}